USI-Showroom/ARSandbox/README.md

 * 5           scale
 * 6           move

-* W/A/S/D     move the current selection in the 4 directions
+* W/A/S/D     move the current selection in the four directions

 * Space       toggle Kinect calibration/projector calibration